When you think about order confirmation emails, you probably picture a boring email that shares your order receipt.

 Because of this, brands must do everything they can to make the entire shopping experience enjoyable for customers, from browsing the web store to getting the package in hand.

-The best way to achieve this is by keeping inventory management, shipping and fulfilment, and order management under one roof to more effectively manage orders than those relying on multiple different providers.
+The best way to achieve this is by keeping inventory management, shipping and fulfillment, and order management under one roof to more effectively manage orders than those relying on multiple different providers.

 Additionally, reducing the impact of human error by working with an automation tool to streamline these processes can help.